prasann/blog-gatsby/content/posts/2021-06-10--microservices-pattern-sagas/index.md

 ---
-title: Micro-services Patterns: Saga - to music or to dance?
+title: Micro-services Patterns.
+Saga - to music or to dance?
 subTitle:  Saga pattern is useful to trace a distributed transaction across various micro-services.
 postDescription: This post summarizes the 2 patterns of saga and explains a event storming for a sample use-case
 category: architecture